halogenOS/android_vendor_xos_officialdevices/README.md

 | file_size | Build file (.zip) size (in bytes) | Yes |
 | md5 | Build file (.zip) md5 hash | Yes |

-If you agree with everything, please [fill this form](https://forms.gle/b7kjDzsT2RrRh7WCA)
+If you agree with everything, contact a project member.